-This action opens a window with the name of the show.
-Like when using the Now Playing page, you can search for content items and drag them into the show schedule on the right side of the page.
+The Add/Remove Content action opens a window with the name of the show.
+Like when using the Now Playing page, you can search for content items and add them to the show schedule on the right side of the page.
 Refer to the Now Playing chapter for details.

 When your show has all the required content, click the OK button in the bottom right corner to close the window.
-Back in the Calendar, click the show and select Show content from the popup menu to view a list of content now included in the show.
+Back in the Calendar, click the show and select Show content from the pop-up menu to view a list of content now included in the show.